julia-mpsge/MPSGE.jl/docs/src/overview/demand.md

 ## Final Demands

 Each consumer demands goods, defined by the [`@final_demand`](@ref) macro.
 It is possible that these goods are the result of a production process, with nestings and elasticities.
 Because of this you can view final demands as an input from a production block.
 Currently, this is restricted to a single nest.
+This is related to [Issue #161](https://github.com/julia-mpsge/MPSGE.jl/issues/161).